Your comprehensive deployment plan should cover the following themes.

 Require client applications to authenticate based on public key certificates (EXTERNAL SASL mechanism) rather than simple authentication where possible.

-DS directory proxy servers, and DS DSML and REST to LDAP gateway applications encapsulate DS directory services, and offer access to other directory services.
+DS directory proxy servers and the DS HDAP gateway application offer access to remote directory services.

 Unlike directory servers, directory proxy servers do not hold directory data, and so use global access policies rather than ACIs.
 You define global access policies as server configuration objects.
-For details, see Access Control.
+For details, refer to Access control.

-For details about DS LDAP proxy services, see LDAP Proxy.
+For details about DS LDAP proxy services, refer to LDAP proxy.

 Although LDAP and RESTful HTTP access ensure high performance, your deployment may require a higher level of abstraction than LDAP or HTTP can provide.